Szmyk/gothic2-discord-rpc/ReadMe.md

 ## Acknowledgments

-Huge thanks to Gynvael Coldwind for articles of DLL spoofing and other Windows related articles.
+Huge thanks to Gynvael Coldwind for articles about DLL spoofing and other Windows related articles.